shog-ai/shoggoth/src/docs/md/docs.md

 Once the new node obtains the DHT of the bootstrap node, it will add all the peers of the bootstrap node to its local DHT and also request for the DHTs of its new peers to increase its network reach.

-There are many public nodes available that can be used as bootstrap nodes.
-One of them is [https://shoggoth.network](https://shoggoth.network) which is run and maintained by ShogAI.
+There are multiple existing nodes that can be used as bootstrap nodes.
+One of them is [https://node.shog.ai](https://node.shog.ai) which is run and maintained by ShogAI.
 This is the default bootstrap node which can easily be changed in a [configuration file](#configuration).
 If you know someone who already runs a node, you can use theirs as a bootstrap node.
-All you need is the public address of the node.
+All you need is the public host of the node.
-This public address can be its domain name like `http://shoggoth.network`, only an IP address (assuming port 80) like `http://8.8.8.8`, or an IP address with a specified port like `http://8.8.8.8:6969`
+This public host can be its domain name like `https://node.shog.ai`, only an IP address (assuming port 80) like `http://8.8.8.8`, or an IP address with a specified port like `http://8.8.8.8:6969`

 Every Shoggoth node exposes an HTTP API which it uses to receive requests from other nodes and clients.
 It is this API that underpins the protocol that nodes use to exchange DHTs, fetch resources, and perform other network activities.
 The API is documented [here](/explorer/docs/api).